Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 What people usually ask

-Forma/ACC stores files, versions them and coordinates models.
-What it doesn't have is a deliverables register: the list of what should be delivered —ISO code, format, owner, due date— reconciled against what's actually in the folders.
+Forma/ACC® stores files, versions them and coordinates models.
+What it doesn't have is a deliverables register: the list of what should be delivered (ISO code, format, owner, due date) reconciled against what's actually in the folders.
 Today that's solved by exporting to Power BI or Excel.
-MIDP Manager is that layer, and it keeps itself up to date.
+Kalma is that layer, and it keeps itself up to date.

 How is it different from Plannerly or Morta?

-Plannerly and Morta are broad and need configuring —templates, grids, services.
-MIDP Manager is the coordinator's opinionated board: it generates or imports the TIDP in minutes, couples natively to Forma/ACC and starts with no consulting.
-You can use them together: them to plan, us to execute and track.
+Plannerly and Morta are broad and need configuring: templates, grids, services.
+Kalma MIDP Manager is the Project / Design Manager's opinionated board: it generates or imports the MIDP in minutes, couples natively to Forma/ACC® and starts with no consulting.

-Does MIDP Manager modify my files in Forma/ACC?
+Can Kalma MIDP Manager modify my files in Forma/ACC®?

 No. It reads with read-only permission (data:read).
 It links, compares and alerts, but never writes to your repository.